troy1eighty2/fatima/WRITEUP.md

 - the order is populated with the items from cart array and sent to the database
 - payment gate activates and user is redirected to paypal

+user enters app -> cart json? gets created with a uuid user shops -> cart json? gets manipulated cart checkout -> cart json? is logged as an order object on database, cart is cleared